For Frederick Waits

 Little Willie John had a hit with “Fever” in 1956; Peggy Lee wrote some new lyrics and vastly changed the arrangement and made “Fever” her signature song in 1958.

-Wikipedia says it’s Marvin Gaye on drums.
+Wikipedia says it’s Marvin Gaye on drums on “Fingertips”.
 Marvin Gaye is not playing drums on this track.
 Marvin Gaye was well on his way to becoming a star attraction in March 1963, making it unlikely that he would play drums with the backing band on a “Motortown Revue” touring package.
 There is some grainy footage of a performance of “Fingertips” at the Apollo, and the drummer looks like Freddie Waits; he also sounds like Freddie Waits, and sounds just like the drummer on “Fingertips”, recorded weeks earlier at the Regal Theatre in Chicago.
 Finally, Freddie Waits says its Freddie Waits on “Fingertips”.
 Therefore, it is Freddie Waits playing drums on “Fingertips”.

 Ibid.